DevBuilder47/BibleApps/readme.md

 Collection of apps for Windows that will help you in learning various bible verses and passages.

 - [BibleVerseWidget](BibleWidget) - Displays selected or a random verses from the 1671 King James Bible (KJV) in passive flashcard manner that floats on your screen and speaks using Text to Speech.
+"Floating bible verses during code sprints" Helps 100+ users meditate daily.

 - [PrayerReminder](PrayerReminder) - Prayer Reminder widget with autoclose and open on first computer boot of the day options.
+"Automated grace in a busy world."

 -----------------